ksaua/remock/README.md

 ## Lazily intializing beans

-Annotating your test with `@LazilyInitializeTest` causes Remock to force all beans to be lazily initialized.
+Annotating your test with `@LazilyInitialized` causes Remock to force all beans to be lazily initialized.
 For large applications this can be useful for increasing test performance, allowing you to only instantiate the beans necessary for the test.

     @RunWith(SpringJUnit4ClassRunner.class)
     @BootstrapWith(RemockBootstrapper.class)
     @ContextConfiguration(classes = {SomeService.class, SomeOtherService.class})
-    @LazilyInitializeTest
+    @LazilyInitialized
     public class RemockContextConfigurationTest {

         @Inject